Merethin/Everblaze/docs/discord.md

 `quit`: Quits the current tag raiding session.

-`skip`: Skips the provided target and finds a new one.
+`miss`: Skips the provided target and finds a new one.

 `endos ENDOS`: Sets the number of endorsements expected on the point to ENDOS endorsements.

 `switch SWITCH`: Sets the minimum switch time to SWITCH seconds.

-`delay DELAU`: Sets the optimal trigger time to DELAY seconds.
+`delay DELAY`: Sets the optimal trigger time to DELAY seconds.

 ```/triggers```